gianluparri03/cucinassistant/README.md

 I plan to add the support for multiple languages in the next updates.

 You can look at the [docs file](docs.md) to see how the code is organized.
+Instead, the [running file](running.md) explains how to run CucinAssistant with docker compose.

 ## What is CucinAssistant